Stefan D. Bruda, PhD

 Other

-• I am a big fan of XEmacs (in fact, I do almost everything from within XEmacs, including reading email).
+I am a big fan of Emacs and XEmacs (in fact, I do almost everything from within Emacs, including reading email).
+I used to favor XEmacs heavily, but sadly it has reached an almost universal end-of-life status so I grudgingly moved to Emacs (prettier but slower and quirkier).
 When I have a chance, I also do a bit of Emacs programming, though it is probably more accurate to name it Emacs hacking.
 Here are some random hacks that might be of interest to other people than myself. (you might be interested in the major mode for multimedia library management, I personally find it better than any other similar application I could lay my hands on).
 A bit more consistent contributions include:

-• emacs-prolog is a major mode for Prolog programming under Emacs and offers to my knowledge the best Prolog IDE out there, especially when used from within XEmacs.
+• prolog-mode is a major mode for Prolog programming under Emacs and offers to my knowledge the best Prolog IDE out there.

-• I am an amateur (but passionate) photorgapher.
-I will update my photography album really soon now(tm)
+I am an amateur (but passionate) photographer.
+I will update my photography page real soon now™.

 Coda